 While this may seem counterintuitive given how much automakers promote their products as being “in style” or whatever other buzzword they use these days, there are a couple of reasons why this happens:

 - People want something cheaper and more practical (like used cars).
 A vehicle with fewer miles can save thousands of dollars over time—and even more, if gas prices go up again!
 With so much uncertainty in our economy, nobody wants to spend their money frivolously when they could put it towards savings instead.

 - Credit may not be good enough to buy a new car.
 If someone’s credit has taken a hit because of the recession, they will be less likely to qualify for a car.

 - New cars lose value over time, so they are no longer an asset.

 However, as new auto sales decline, oil and gas are among the top industries that thrive because of the high prices.

 Travel is a discretionary expense, and people tend to reduce travel during recessions.
 Hotels and airlines are both hit hard when the economy slows down.
 Who wants to spend $300 on a hotel room when that can go towards a critical bill?
 People will most likely choose their priorities over fun unless they have a high-paying job.

 This means that many hotels will be struggling to fill their rooms, even if they already have available capacity.
 If a hotel’s occupancy rate drops, it can lose money—even if it charges its normal rates.

 As you can see, businesses that do poorly during a recession are not always the ones you expect.
-Retailers and restaurants, airlines, and hotels tend to struggle.
+Although there are things that business can do increase sales during a recession, retailers and restaurants, airlines, and hotels tend to struggle.
 Automobile dealerships suffer when consumers cannot afford new cars, but oil companies can thrive as prices rise.